In Pictures: An emotional weekend as greats Roger Federer and Jhulan Goswami bid farewell

 It was an emotional and overwhelming weekend as two sporting greats retired from their respective sports at London this weekend.

-On Saturday, one of the all-time tennis greats, Roger Federer ended a “perfect journey” despite being denied a fairytale ending with a doubles defeat at the Laver Cup alongside Rafael Nadal.
+Early on Saturday, one of the all-time tennis greats, Roger Federer ended a “perfect journey” despite being denied a fairytale ending with a doubles defeat at the Laver Cup alongside Rafael Nadal.

-On Sunday, one of cricket’s all-time greats, Jhulan Goswami ended her two-decade long career, laced with achievements with India winning the Lord’s ODI with a 16-run win over England.
+Later on Saturday, one of cricket’s all-time greats, Jhulan Goswami ended her two-decade long career, laced with achievements with India winning the Lord’s ODI with a 16-run win over England.

 Farewell, Roger Federer